Is Masters for Me?

 With a flexible program to accommodate both less experienced skiers and those who are looking for a little more, the Nelson Nordic Masters is focused on skate skiing technique with a strong fitness component.
 Our goal is to ski longer and more efficiently while having a blast on snow!

-If enough participants are interested, we may be able to offer some sessions in classic technique, as well as the option for a couple of Saturday sessions.
+If enough participants are interested, we may be able to offer some sessions in classic technique.

 • Improve your skate skiing technique

 • Meet new cross-country skiing friends